-Free time affords the Nuns further opportunity for additional time for prayer and adoration.
-Free time may also be spent exercising, reading, relaxing, etc.
+Free time affords the Nuns further opportunity for additional time for Eucharistic Adoration, prayer, reading, exercise, rest, hobbies, etc.

-During work time, the Nuns attend to their duties.
-Such duties are assigned typically on a yearly basis.
-Duties include work in the following areas: sacristy, kitchen, cleaning, bookkeeping, website, newsletter, gardening, database, etc. Looking upon the cloister as a ‘city enclosed’, each Sister is assigned various tasks to keep this ‘city’ working in an orderly manner.
+Rev. Mother assigns work and cleaning charges.
+Monastic work include cleaning, cooking, sacristy work, data entry, monastery upkeep, gardening, etc. Looking upon the cloister as a ‘city enclosed’, each Nun is assigned various tasks in order to keep this ‘city’ working in an orderly manner.

-The consistency of the daily schedule (horarium) provides each Nun with wonderful balance between prayer, work, learning, and recreation.
+The consistency of the daily schedule (horarium) provides us with a healthy balance between prayer, work, rest, learning, and recreation.
 By following the discipline of the schedule, we know what we need to be doing at any given moment.